Gepsu/Minecraft-Tic-Tac-Toe/README.md

 - Sounds!

 ## Commands
-- `/ttt play` - gives you a stick you use to play
+- `/ttt tool` - gives you the tool you use to play
 - `/ttt sounds on/off` - as you might've guessed, turns sounds on and off
 - `/ttt challenge player <player> <betAmount>` - this is how you challenge other players with a bet
 - `/ttt challenge cancel <player>` - cancel challenge for that specific player